Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `Native_Country`

-United_States : `1` <br>
+- United_States : `1` <br>
-Rest : `0`<br>
+- Rest : `0`<br>

 This is because most of the data is available for the United States natives.<br>

 `workclass`

-Private : 0
+- Private : `0`

-State-gov, Federal-gov, Local-gov : 1
+- State-gov, Federal-gov, Local-gov : `1`

-Self-emp-not-inc, Self-emp-inc, Without-pay, Never-worked : 2
+- Self-emp-not-inc, Self-emp-inc, Without-pay, Never-worked : `2`

-The people working in provate sector jobs were put together in category 0.
+The people working in private sector jobs were put together in category 0.
 People working in one way or the other with the government were put in another category 1.
 Remaining people who were either self employed or without income were put together into category 1.

+`Occupation`

+- ' Priv-house-serv', ' Farming-fishing',' Armed-Forces',' Machine-op-inspct',' Other-service',' Handlers-cleaners', ' Adm-clerical' : `0`

+- Craft-repair', ' Sales', ' Transport-moving : `1`

+- Exec-managerial', ' Prof-specialty',  ' Protective-serv',' Tech-support : `2`

+Looking at the Figure D specifically the distribution of income some occupations are believed to be earning high such as Managerial roles so I assigned them high pay category `2`.
+Similarly Middle `1` for Sales etc. and Lower Pay categories `0` for professions like Farming etc.